GOAL: To conserve tigers in Thailand’s key forest complexes, while paving the way for their safe dispersal as the population naturally recovers.

-ACTIONS: Support Rapid Response anti-poaching unit operations; provide on-job-training for rangers in data collection and survey techniques to improve understanding of tigers and prey distribution; support teacher-led educational outreach to schools near tiger reserves using Teachers for Forests manual; improve survey and patrolling coverage in DPKY.
+ACTIONS: Supporting Rapid Response anti-poaching unit operations; providing on-job-training for rangers in data collection and survey techniques to improve understanding of tigers and prey distribution; supporting teacher-led educational outreach to schools near tiger reserves using Teachers for Forests manual; improving survey and patrolling coverage in key forest complexes.

-Tigers are one of the planet’s most iconic animals, and excitingly, their numbers are finally on the rise.
-Although a promising sign, this elusive big cat is still listed as endangered on the IUCN Red List, and fewer than 4,000 remain.
-Some subspecies are on the brink of extinction and need urgent conservation attention.
+Tigers are one of the planet’s most recognised animals, and excitingly, their numbers are finally on the rise.
+Although a promising sign, this elusive big cat is still listed as Endangered on the International Union for Conservation of Nature’s Red List, and fewer than 4,000 remain.
+Some sub-species are on the brink of extinction and need urgent conservation attention.

-The future of the Indochinese subspecies is particularly precarious.
+The future of the Indochinese sub-species is particularly precarious.
 While some individuals may persist in Cambodia, China, Lao People’s Democratic Republic and Vietnam, the only remaining strongholds are in Thailand and Myanmar.
-Some scientists estimate that as little as 200 remain in these two countries, and the subspecies may now even be critically endangered.
-Main threats to Indochinese tigers are habitat loss, illegal rosewood logging, poaching, and overhunting of prey.
+Some scientists estimate that as few as 200 remain in these two countries, and the sub-species may now even be critically endangered.
+Main threats to Indochinese tigers are habitat loss, illegal rosewood logging, poaching and overhunting of prey.